 The Museum's Conflict of Interest Policy requires the disclosure of potential conflicts of interest arising from transactions or arrangements between the Museum and a Trustee, Committee member, Officer of the Board, key employee, their Relatives or a Related Entity (as those terms are defined in the Conflict of Interest Policy).
 It further includes procedures for reviewing Related Party Transactions (as defined in the Conflict of Interest Policy) to ensure that they are in the Museum's best interest and comply with applicable legal requirements.
-The Museum will not enter into any Related Party Transaction unless the transaction is determined by the Board or the Audit Committee to be fair, reasonable and in the Museum's best interest at the time of such determination.
-Any Trustee, Officer of the Board or key employee who has an interest in a Related Party Transaction must disclose in good faith to the Board or the Audit Committee the material facts concerning such interest.
+The Museum will not enter into any Related Party Transaction unless the transaction is determined by the Board or the Audit Committee to be fair, reasonable and in the Museum's best interest in a Related Party Transaction must disclose in good faith to the Board or the Audit Committee the material facts concerning such interest.
 An individual may not be present for or participate in the deliberations or voting on any transaction in which they have an interest.
 In addition, certain Committee charters include provisions regarding conflicts of interest.